LaravelDaily/Booking-Com-Simulation-Laravel/course/09-apartment-show-facilities.md

 Route::get('apartments/{apartment}', Public\ApartmentController::class);
 ```

-So, not `use` a specific Controller, but the whole namespace instead.
+So, do not `use` a specific Controller, but the whole namespace instead.
 Cool, right?

 Now, inside the Controller, we could simply do something like this, reusing the same resource as in search: